Buendia station (PNR): Nearby landmarks

 The station is near Cash and Carry Mall in Barangay Palanan and an SM Hypermarket on the other side of the Osmeña Highway in Barangay San Isidro.
 Further away from the station are Makati Central Square (formerly Makati Cinema Square) and Exportbank Plaza.
-Neaby schools are San Antonio National High School, Pio Del Pilar Elementary School and San Isidro National High School.
+Nearby schools are San Antonio National High School, Pio Del Pilar Elementary School and San Isidro National High School.
 A cluster of Cityland condominiums is located right behind the station.

 Transportation links

 Buendia station is accessible by jeepneys and buses plying the Taft Avenue and South Luzon Expressway routes.
 A terminal for San Antonio cycle rickshaws is located across the station on the other side of Gil Puyat Avenue, while Pio del Pilar cycle rickshaws also drop commuters off at the station.

-The station was located roughly midway between Buendia MRT Stations at the intersection with Epifanio de los Santos Avenue and Gil Puyat LRT Station at the intersection with Taft Avenue.
+The station was located roughly midway between Buendia MRT station, at the intersection with EDSA, also in Makati, and Gil Puyat LRT station, at the intersection with Taft Avenue in Pasay.